Score Transfers: Can I transfer my prior PES exam score?

 Do I need to pay the registration fee I am taking multiple exams?

 Yes.
 You are responsible for the registration fee for each department you are applying to.
 We recognize it can get expensive if you apply to multiple agencies.
 That is why we highly encourage you to learn as much as possible about the department's for which you're considering employment.
-Educate yourself about the agency so you can make an informed decision.
-This is where you could spend the majority of your career, after all.
+So you can make the best decision on where to apply based on your desired criteria.

 Can I find out how I ranked on the exam?